naotake32/naotake32/README.md

 ### Hi there 👋

 I'm Naoki from Japan.
-I work as a full-stack developer based in Vancouver.
+I currently work as a full-stack developer.

 I'm working on various e-commerce websites using Shopify.